Skip to Content

 The latter was actually harder to find than the car as it seemed everything was against us – age (me, young), foreigner (him), questionable destinations (I’m looking at you, Balkan countries), time in Europe (over the usual month limit), large and powerful car.

-We (well, Jean Robert really) had a few issues doing the actual conversion – the main problem being that we lived on the seafront in Brighton, a small but busy city with absolutely nowhere for us to park a vehicle.
+We also had an issue with the actual van conversion.
+The main problem was that we lived on the seafront in Brighton, a busy city with absolutely nowhere for us to park a vehicle.

-So we stored the car at my Grandmothers house, who lived 15 miles away; a good problem solver, but this inevitably meant that JR didn’t end up having much time to work on it, so really what we ended up living in for three months was really a work-in-progress!
+So we stored the car at my grandmother’s house, who lived 15 miles away; a good problem solver, but this inevitably meant that JR didn’t end up having much time to work on it, so really what we ended up living in for three months was a work-in-progress!

 Our route: